Optical payload design for downlink quantum key distribution and keyless communication using CubeSats: Concept and implementation

-The QKPC protocol proposed in \cite{Vazquez2021} consists of the following steps: \begin{enumerate} \item \textbf{Encoding}: Alice selects a $n$-bit codeword $X^n$ for her secret message $M$.
+\begin{enumerate} \item \textbf{Encoding}: Alice selects a $n$-bit codeword $X^n$ for her secret message $M$.
 The secrecy depends on the encoder, which is characterized by the rate $R=k/n$, where $k$ is the number of secret bits, the error probability $\epsilon_n$, and the information leakage measured by an information-theoretical measure denoted $\delta_n$.\\ \item \textbf{State preparation}: Alice prepares a coherent state modulated by the random variable $X\in \{0,1\}$, where $X=0$ with probability $q$.
-The OOK states are the vacuum state $|\alpha_0\rangle$ and a weak coherent state
+The \ac{OOK} states are the vacuum state $|\alpha_0\rangle$ and a weak coherent state

 The probability $q$ needs to be optimized depending on the assumptions at the detection and the physical propagation channel.\\ \item \textbf{Measurement}: After $n$ transmissions, Bob receives $B^n$ and Eve $E^n$.
 Bob obtains $Y^n$ by estimating his received coherent state.
-Eve can use the best quantum detection strategy to obtain $Z^n$.\\ \item \textbf{Decoding}: Bob and Even send their estimated received states to the decoder. \end{enumerate}
+Eve can use the best quantum detection strategy to obtain $Z^n$.\\ \item \textbf{Decoding}: Bob and Eve send their estimated received states to the decoder. \end{enumerate}

 The choices of encoder and decoder are assumed to be public.
 The values of $\epsilon_n$ and $\delta_n$ depend on these choices.

 According to wiretap theory, even if the eavesdropper is computationally unbounded, then